xmariia55x/count-app/README.md

 `/track` POST endpoint to store data received from the request body to a local file and update a count key in a DB.

+It is worth mentioning that the workflows may not be executed if I do not have access to certain runners.

+This project uses node 20.

 ### Assumptions